 How should I choose?

-“First and foremost, don’t panic!” says San Francisco-based One Medical nutritionist Karyn Duggan, CNC.
+“First and foremost, don’t panic!” says San Francisco-based nutritionist Karyn Duggan, CNC.
 Duggan recommends researching merchants and restaurants and supporting those with a solid reputation for selling sustainable, responsibly farmed fish, like Sausalito, California’s TwoXSea and Fish.

 When it comes to choosing between wild and farmed, Duggan says she generally advocates for wild when possible, but adds that it’s important to make informed decisions.
 Two key considerations: whether the environment the wild salmon comes from is largely pollution-free, and whether the farmed salmon comes from a reputable farm.